mcelaney/elixir-points-skunk/README.md

 [Points](https://github.com/fastruby/points) is a Ruby app by [FastRuby.io](https://www.fastruby.io/) -- this is not Points.
 This is an Elixir Skunk rebuild of points.

 Fair warning - this is [Irresponsible Elixir](https://youtu.be/caYY6vdXEeo?list=PLE7tQUdRKcyb03P3xsIBPGoPycg03fEJ1&t=286) - no docs, unit tests, or commit history done for fun and learning on my part. **This is not functional** and I don't necessarily stand by any of the code I wrote here.
-Please check out [Points](https://github.com/fastruby/points) instead.
+Please check out Fast Ruby's [Points](https://github.com/fastruby/points) or my Elixir rebuild [Pistes](https://github.com/mcelaney/pistes) instead.

 ## Why did I do this?

 After seeing the [LiveBeats](https://github.com/fly-apps/live_beats) example I wanted to take a Ruby/JS project I didn't know very well and see how far I could get through a rebuild in the PETAL stack in around a day.
 This is the result.

-I'd call the experiment successful in that I see this as my default approach for grefield apps going forward.
+I'd call the experiment successful in that I see this as my default approach for greenfield apps going forward.
 The level of cohesion this brings to a project makes it a no-brainer.

 # Installing Anyway